Kalikoze/be_resources/module1/lessons/objects_classes_instances_instructor.md

 - Run through creating all Fridge examples and Person partner practice so you are ready to live code and provide feedback, respectively.
 - Set up board
+- Students will need to take over airplay a couple times throughout class today - make sure they know how to do this.

 ## On Your Desk